irynadiudiuk/Dev_Ops_Mentorship_Program/SystemD/README.md

 *Task:*

-The goal of this task is to create a custom service and will start at boot time and will work with ```systemctl``` command The task consists of the following steps:
+The goal of this task is to create a custom service and will start at boot time and will work with ```systemctl``` command.

+The task consists of the following steps:

 1. Prepare Script for the Service;